google/zetasql/docs/graph-query-statements.md

 #### Description

-Filters out rows in the query results that do not satisfy a specified condition.
+Filters out rows in the query results that don't satisfy a specified condition.

 #### Definitions